-This instruction divides the layer vertically into nsublayer elements, which will each have the same height, equal to the top elevation minus the current base elevation divided by nsublayer.
+Divides the layer vertically into nsublayer elements, which will each have the same height, equal to the top elevation minus the current base elevation divided by nsublayer.

 Proportional sublayering

 - 1. nsublayer Number of proportional sublayers. - 2. sub_thick(i), i=1,nsublayer Proportional thicknesses [-] in order from top to bottom.